Documenting a resource¶

 }

-You can use save_dict() to save this documentation to a triplestore.
+You can use store() to save this documentation to a triplestore.
 Since the prefixes "sem" and "kb" are not included in the Predefined prefixes, they are have to be provided explicitly.

 >>> from tripper import Triplestore